cschpc/isc-student-cluster-competition-2025/Proposal/ISC25_proposal.md

 # Why are we participating

 Right from the start, since early 2022, participating student cluster competition in person and experiencing the conference has been our main goal.
-Now, by building on the effort and experience gathered during the IndySCC competitions in 2022 and 2023 and the on-site SCC this year,  we are confident to have what it takes to make it in the in-person event also in ISC.
+Now, by building on the effort and experience gathered during the IndySCC competitions in 2022 and 2023 and the on-site SCC@SC this year,  we are confident to have what it takes to make it in the in-person event also in ISC25.

 Our team consists of students from the University of Helsinki, and we want to be the first Finnish team competing at ISC’s student cluster competition.
 The team members are very interested in various aspects of high-performance computing, ranging from scientific software development and performance optimization to system administration and cluster management.
 All the team members see HPC skills as important assets in their studies, thesis projects and future careers.

 The LUMI supercomputer has increased the need for skilled HPC experts both in Finnish research groups and at CSC.
 With the student cluster competition bids and the related training CSC wants to increase the visibility of HPC towards university students and present it as an exciting career possibility.
 Additionally, CSC's aim is to use the SCC as a vehicle to expose students to the ISC conference where they can meet fellow students and network with professionals from vendors and computing centers.
-Some members in our earlier teams have already been offered positions in research groups through contacts created during the SCC activities.
+Some members in our earlier teams have already been hired research groups through contacts created during the SCC activities.

 # Why do we believe that we have put together a winning team

 Our team is very competitive and motivated.
-The team advisors have a deep knowledge about HPC, and the student members have already lots of experience via their university studies.
+The team advisors have a deep knowledge about HPC, and the student members have already lots of experience in programming, HPC, Linux etc. via their university studies.

 When preparing for the competition we will follow the curriculum which has proven to be successful in the previous events.
 Training includes the following subjects:
 - Introduction to HPC and CPU architectures